lumc-sasc/pub-LLM_GSEA/README.md

 ### Testing consistency of prompts with GPT API

 `testing_multi.py`

-In function variables() this variable can be set to choose which dictionary of models gets returned
+In function variables(), this variable can be set to choose which dictionary of models gets returned
 ```
 return models1
 ```